Joffref/genz/docs/how_to_write_template.md

 ## Template Data

 The data injected into the templates can vary depending on the type used to generate the code.
-Thus, we provide a cheatsheet for each type.
-You can find the cheatsheets in the [input_cheatsheet.md](./input_cheatsheet.md) file.

 ## Template Examples